yvngdrac/htb-writeups/Responder.md

 ## 🔚 What I Learned

-- How NTLMv2 works and why it's still dangerous when combined with LFI
+- How NTLMv2 works and why it's still dangerous when combined with LFI (Local File Inclusion)
 - Using `Responder` to capture hashes
 - Cracking hashes with `john`
 - Practical use of `Evil-WinRM` to get reverse shells on Windows targets